anthonycg/sw-take-home/README.md

 - Upload/Delete success messages
 - Add files from Google Drive or another source
 - Pagination
+- React Query for cacheing to limit api calls

 Open [http://localhost:3000](http://localhost:3000) with your browser to view my submission.